 YouTube Music Premium is the weird one in the family.
 It comes as part of the YouTube Premium membership.
-Thus, if you pay the $12.99 per month (or $17.99 per month for a family plan), you already have the music version as well along with Google Play Music.
+Thus, if you pay the $12.99 per month (or $17.99 per month for a family plan), you already have the music version as well along with Google Play Music until it is retired.

 What should I get?

 Usually we can find good reasons for you to get one thing or another thing.
 However, this is not the case this time.
 YouTube Premium is obviously the better bargain.
-It includes ad-free support for both regular YouTube and YouTube Music along with YouTube Kids and a full Google Play Music subscription for a paltry $3 per month more.
-We think that’s an excellent bargain for access to three different services, including ad-free access to the world’s most popular video streaming service.
+It includes ad-free support for both regular YouTube and YouTube Music along with YouTube Kids and a full Google Play Music (until it dies) subscription for a paltry $3 per month extra.
+We think that’s an excellent bargain for access to three (soon, two) different services, including ad-free access to the world’s most popular video streaming service.